 Women's Trad Festival is a trad climbing festival in the Peak District, bridging the gap between indoor and outdoor climbing.
-We aim to help beginners transition from indoor to outdoor climbing, support women in outdoor leadership, and to help create a supportive network of female climbers.
+We aim to help beginners transition from indoor to outdoor climbing, support women and other marginalised genders in outdoor leadership, and to help create an inclusive network of trad climbers.

 Read more about why our aims are important here.